Yoast/wordpress-seo/packages/seo-integration/readme.md

 ```

 **`SeoResultsContainer`** `Function`\
 Container component that connects its `as` prop Component to relevant SEO results data in the store.
-See `ReadabilityResultsContainer` for a similair example implementation.
+See `ReadabilityResultsContainer` for a similar example implementation.

 **`GooglePreviewContainer`** `Function`\
 Container component that connects its `as` prop Component to SEO form data in the store.
-See `ReadabilityResultsContainer` for a similair example implementation.
+See `ReadabilityResultsContainer` for a similar example implementation.

 **`replacementVariableConfigurations`** `Object`\
 Object of default replacement variables from the SEO store.
 Includes replacement variable configurations for: `title`, `content`, `excerpt`, `permalink` and `focusKeyphrase`.

 ## Extensibility
-This package provide some `@wordpress/hooks` filters for extending its functionality:
+This package provides some `@wordpress/hooks` filters for extending its functionality:

 **`yoast.seoIntegration.analysis.configuration`** `Filter`\
 Filters the analysis worker configuration.
-Functinos registered here accept the unfiltered analysis configuration and must return a valid analysis worker configuration.
+Functions registered here accept the unfiltered analysis configuration and must return a valid analysis worker configuration.

 **`yoast.seoIntegration.replacementVariables.configurations`** `Filter`\
-Filters the replacement variable confiugrations.
+Filters the replacement variable configurations.
 Use it for adding or modifying replacement variables.
 Functions registered here accept the unfiltered replacement variable configurations and  must return valid replacement variable configurations.

 ```js
 addFilter(